 It’s a marathon, not a sprint.

-After an unspeakable number of ibuprofens and almost five hours of slogging, I did finally cross the finish line.
+After an unspeakable number of ibuprofen and almost five hours of slogging, I did finally cross the finish line.
 But boy, did I have to dig deep.
-It’s in those kind of moments, when I was hobbling along and no one was on the road cheering me on that I really needed to hang onto my ‘Why’:
+It’s in those kinds of moments when I was hobbling along and no one was on the road cheering me on that I really needed to hang onto my ‘Why’:

 - What made me think that I could do this!?